 It is well known that adolescent body mass index (BMI) shows school-level clustering.
 And now a new study by SV Subramanian and Adam Lippert shows that years after leaving school, respondents’ BMIs are persistently clustered by the school they attended during adolescence.
 The study was published in Journal of Epidemiology and Community Health.

 Ann Forsyth was recently lead author on a paper titled “Perceived and Police-Reported Neighborhood Crime: Linkages to Adolescent Activity Behaviors and Weight Status.”
 Published in Journal of Adolescent Health, the study addressed the relationships of perceived and objective reports of neighborhood crime to adolescent physical activity, screen media use, and BMI.
-BMI was positively associated with … Continue reading “Amount of crime perceived and reported by adolescents is connected to their BMI and activity levels”
+BMI was positively associated with perceived crime among girls, reported crime in girls, and perceived crime in boys.

 Study by Rebecca Thurston, former Harvard RWJF Health & Society scholar, explores methods to predict cardiovascular disease in adolescents.